OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 * The attributes of the class must be protected or private.

-* The Method of the class can be public, private or protected.
+* The Method of the class can be public, private, or protected.

 * Classes can be public or private.

-* Class names must be transparent and representative of its purpose.
+* Class names must be transparent and representative of their purpose.

 * Class names should be nouns in UpperCamelCase, with the first letter of every word capitalized.

 Example : (place_holder: add code example)